tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 Recently, I had to do lots of data parity checks to verify changes in Extract-Load processes (i.e., EL with no Transform).
 In those data parity checks, we want to make sure data in some columns of two tables (i.e., two projections) must be the same.
-In other words, we want to verify if the two following queries return completely matching rows and columns:
+In other words, we want to verify if the two following SQL queries return completely matching rows and columns:

 ``` plain Data parity checks
 select col1, col2 from old_table_name